 Our rentals provide maximum flexibility if you shorten or extend your stay.
-Tailored for expatriates, our low vehicle financing rates always include the insurance you'll need in the U.S. If you're a Australian student just planning on studying in the U.S. for a semester or two for example, this might be ideal.
+Tailored for expatriates, our low-cost rental rates always include the insurance you'll need in the US.
+If you're a Australian student just planning on studying in the US for a semester or two for example, this might be ideal.

 As a person from Australia coming to America, leasing can be your lowest monthly-payment alternative, and you’ll have the option to extend or purchase your car lease at the end of the lease if your stay is prolonged.